-IWL 2023: Riding on belief and club support, Gokulam Kerala conquer Indian football again
+Indian football: Riding on belief and club support, here’s how Gokulam Kerala FC conquered IWL again

 Grit, determination and hard work

 Over the years, Gokulam have done well to scout and develop young players.
-Ahead of the new season, the club had to replace a number of key players, including Manisha Kalyan, Acheampong, Soumya Guguloth and Jyoti Chauhan who all signed for European clubs.
+Ahead of the new season, the club had to replace a number of key players, including Manisha Kalyan, Acheampong, Soumya Guguloth and Jyoti Chauhan, after they signed for European clubs.

 VC Praveen, Gokulam’s CEO, was complimentary of the team as well and pointed to the brilliant scouting done by the staff and coach in bringing in the likes of Indumathi Kathiresan, Sandhiya Ranganathan and the young Hemam Shilky Devi to bolster the squad.

 Anthony Andrews, the head coach, was also incredibly proud of the players under his purview.
 Having worked with them for the second year running, he knew how to motivate them into believing that each of them was a star in their own right.
 “Initially, if you have seen in our first two or three games, we might have won but we were not playing that good.
-But gradually we have grown into the system we wanted to play,” Andrews said.
+But gradually we have grown into the system we wanted to play,” Andrews told Scroll.

 IWL 2023 Final, as it happened: Gokulam Kerala FC beat Kickstart FC 5-0 to win third title

-Despite limited practice time before the start of the league due to several Indian team players arriving only a week earlier, Andrews credits the intelligence of the players in being able to adapt quickly.
+Despite limited practice time before the start of the league due to several Indian team players arriving only a week earlier, Andrews credited the intelligence of the players in being able to adapt quickly.

-In particular, Andrews highlights the quarter-final match against Odisha FC as an example of the sheer drive that the Malabarians possessed to reach the finals and win.
-He recounts how Beatrice Ntiwaa Nketia kept her cool during the penalty shootout and steered them to victory despite the red card for Ranjana Chanu forcing Gokulam down to 10 players.
+In particular, Andrews highlighted the quarter-final match against Odisha FC as an example of the sheer drive that the Malabarians possessed to reach the finals and win.
+He recalled how Beatrice Ntiwaa Nketia kept her cool during the penalty shootout and steered them to victory despite the red card for Ranjana Chanu forcing Gokulam down to 10 players.

 “Once you get a lifeline, who will like to miss that?
 So that lifeline was something which made everyone work harder.
 From then on also, they never took anything light and our focus was always on, we were prepared tactically.
 The girls have done really well because of the mentality that would have been guiding them.
-They knew how important it was for us to win as much as for them as an individuals.”
+They knew how important it was for us to win as much as for them as an individuals.”— Coach Anthony Andrews

 A tournament lacking institutional support